prividentity/PrivateIdentity-Oldd/Cloud-Biometric-API-"Pay-as-You-Go"-Pricing.md

 ### Example 1
 If your application made the following requests in a one-month period:
-* 700 Face Enrolls using six transactions
+* 700 Face Enrollments using six components.
   * Face Landmarks
   * Blur Detection
   * Image Spoof Detection